 Start Searching ASAP

 The sooner you start your search, the more options you will have.
-Apartments can be found everywhere from newspaper classifieds to online marketplaces like Facebook and Craigslist.
-You may also want to take your apartment hunt to rental specific websites as well.
-On many rental sites, you can filter by “pet-friendly,” or even “dog-friendly,” to expedite your search.
+Apartments can be found everywhere, from newspaper classifieds to online marketplaces like Facebook and Craigslist.
+You may also want to take your apartment hunt to rental-specific websites as well.
+You can filter by “pet-friendly” or even “dog-friendly” to expedite your search on many rental sites.